 What to know before buying swimming pool salt

-• carcinogenic, mutagenic and reproduction-toxic substances
+• Carcinogenic, mutagenic, and reproductive-toxic substances

-• persistent, bio-accumulative and toxic substances (PBT substances)
+• Persistent, bioaccumulative, and toxic substances (PBT)

-• highly persistent and highly bio-accumulative substances
+• Highly persistent and highly bioaccumulative substances (vPvB)

 scroll to top